Can our dreams contain messages from heaven? One day I decided to put them to the test. This is what happened…

 I have woken up in some funny places!

 I have even blundered into someone else’s room in the middle of the night, when I was a student.
 That caused great hilarity among my house mates the next day, as you can imagine!

 But are my dreams just funny stories that we can amuse ourselves with?
 Are they the result of my mind processing the events of the day, or a side effect from eating too much cheese?
 Are they primarily a tool for psychologists, or do they contain useful communications from God Himself?

-So back in 2006 when I heard the late John Paul Jackson mention ‘dream interpretation’ at a Christian conference, I was amazed by what he shared.
+So back in 2006, when I heard the late John Paul Jackson mention ‘dream interpretation’ at a Christian conference, I was amazed by what he shared.
 I was intrigued enough to purchase his teaching series on dreams.

 Test 1: ‘God please give me a dream tonight’

-That night I asked God to give me a similar type of dream to the one I saw on TV, and I went to bed full of expectation.
-In the morning, I woke with excitement, only to find that I couldn’t remember having any dreams!
+That night I asked God to give me a similar type of dream to the one I saw on TV – and went to bed full of expectation.
+In the morning I woke with excitement, only to find that I couldn’t remember having any dreams!

-Just for the record, I had never before heard him tell me about a dream.
-He proceeded to recount a dream extremely similar to the one I had watched the previous evening, and I realised that I understood what it meant!
+Just for the record, I had never previously had my husband tell me about a dream.
+But he proceeded to recount a dream extremely similar to the one I had watched the previous evening, and I realised that I understood what it meant!

 - If I had dreamed that dream myself, I could have argued that it was my mind processing what I watched the night before, but it wasn’t my dream.